Projects per year

 Feedback and guidance hours: Tuesdays, 3 – 5 pm

-Please note that feedback and guidance hours may be rescheduled in light of pressing work commitments or emergencies.
-In such rare cases, notice is given either on this page or displayed on the office doors.
+Please note that feedback and guidance hours may be rescheduled due to pressing work commitments or emergencies.
+In such cases, notifications will be provided either on this page or displayed on the office doors.

-Kindly note that Professor Martyniszyn does not respond to 'invitations', 'requests to get connected', etc. from his current students and tutees on social and professional networking websites (such as Facebook, or LinkedIn).
-However, it is always happy to remain in contact with former students.
+Professor Martyniszyn does not accept 'invitations' from current students or tutees on social and professional networking platforms (such as Facebook or LinkedIn).
+However, he is happy to remain in contact with former students, including through these platforms.

 Expertise related to UN Sustainable Development Goals